Vaccination race enlists grassroots aides to fight mistrust

 “We deal with a lot of people that a lot of people don’t want to deal with,’’ Johnson said.
 “We’re able to give them the option to say, ‘Hey, if you want to do it we can get you there, but if you don’t, we will still be here when you decide that you want to.’’’

-’’When you listen to what their concerns are and you hear them out and you validate their concerns, and then you come back and explain to them, ‘Hey, look, I mean what happens if you catch COVID?
+“When you listen to what their concerns are and you hear them out and you validate their concerns, and then you come back and explain to them, ‘Hey, look, I mean what happens if you catch COVID?
 Would you rather have the vaccine that helps you?’”

 Community activist Debra Stanley helps lead a support group for former drug users and ex-offenders in South Bend, Indiana.
 Vaccination was the topic at a recent meeting, and skeptics spoke up.